-Advanced placement college chemistry is the traditional first year college course in general and inorganic chemistry.
+College chemistry is the traditional first year college course in general and inorganic chemistry.
+This course is articulated with Syracuse University for college credit.
 This course revisits the topics covered in Regents Chemistry in greater depth, and with a more intensive mathematical treatment.
 The course prepares the student for higher level college chemistry and biochemistry courses.
-Upon successful completion of the course curriculum, students will have the option of taking the Advanced Placement Exam in Chemistry in May, the American Chemical Society International Chemistry Olympiad Exam in April, and/or apply for college credit through Mercy College.
+Upon successful completion of the course curriculum, students will have the option of taking the Advanced Placement Exam in Chemistry.